For Referring Practitioners

 • +/- positive RF, CCP

-Semi-urgent (aim 3-4 months)
+Semi-urgent (3-4 months)

 • New onset inflammatory arthritis

-• Joint swelling confirmed on practitioner’s exam
+• Joint swelling on exam

 • Morning stiffness over 1 hour